adobe/elixir-styler/README.md

 # Styler

-Styler is an Elixir formatter plugin that's combination of `mix format` and `mix credo`, except instead of telling you what's wrong, it just rewrites the code for you to fit its style rules.
+Styler is an Elixir formatter plugin that's a combination of `mix format` and `mix credo`, but instead of _telling_ you what's wrong, it just fixes the code for you to fit its style rules.

-You can learn more about the history, purpose and implementation of Styler from our talk: [Styler: Elixir Style-Guide Enforcer @ GigCity Elixir 2023](https://www.youtube.com/watch?v=6pF8Hl5EuD4)

 ## Features